 - undertake a targeted engagement process to inform the development of a draft charter that would define the role and purpose of a new entity and principles to guide its operation.

-Deloitte is doing the detailed work required to complete the business case with assistance and input from Manatū Taonga.
+Deloitte has done the detailed work required to complete the business case with assistance and input from Manatū Taonga.

-The business case is looking at how public media can meet the changing expectations of audiences and support a strong, vibrant media sector.
-It will consider options for how a potential new public media entity could operate - including how it would complement Māori media and private media.
+The business case has looked at how public media can meet the changing expectations of audiences and support a strong, vibrant media sector.
+It has considered options for how a potential new public media entity could operate - including how it would complement Māori media and private media.

 The business case is made up of the following phases: